nanufucker/boba-webring/about.md

 # Custom CSS

-If lavender isn't your thing, use your own css by appending the `stylesheet` query string param to the iframe's src attribute.
+If the styling isn't your thing, use your own css by appending the `stylesheet` query string param to the iframe's src attribute.

 ```
 <iframe src="{{'/sites/haddock' | absolute_url}}?stylesheet={{'/assets/alternate-embed.css' | absolute_url}}">